Jean-Guy Astresses

-Jean-Guy Astresses (24 June 1929 – 30 March 2020) was a French footballer who played as a goalkeeper.
+Jean-Guy Astresses (24 June 1929 – 30 March 2020) was a French footballer who played as a goalkeeper for Bordeaux.

 Biography

 Astresses played out his junior career with Coqs Rouges de Bordeaux before joining FC Girondins de Bordeaux.
 From 1951 to 1955, he played as a backup to Pierre Bernard, appearing in 18 different matches.
-Girondins de Bordeaux was a finalist for the Coupe de France in 1955.
+Bordeaux was a finalist for the Coupe de France in 1955.
 He was a stand-by player at the 1952 Summer Olympics.